MARTIMM/gnome-gtk3/docs/content-docs/tutorial/BasicWidgets/window-details.md

 }
 ```

-We need an Error class from Glib and a Pixbuf class from Gdk3 `(1`.
-Next, the window is created and the image loaded in a Pixbuf `(2`.
-When there is an error, e.g. the image file isn't found, an error is set and a default broken image is loaded in the Pixbuf instead.
-You can check the error by calling `.last-error()` `(3`.
-If the error is valid, an error occurred `(4`.
-If not, the icon can be set `(5` with the following result;
+1) We need an Error class from Glib and a Pixbuf class from Gdk3.
+2) Next, the window is created and the image loaded in a Pixbuf.
+3) When there is an error, e.g. the image file isn't found, an error is set and a default broken image is loaded in the Pixbuf instead.
+You can check the error by calling `.last-error()`.
+4) If the error is valid, an error occurred.
+5) If not, the icon can be set with the following result;

 ![new icon](images/window-deco2.png)